Search This Blog

 Film photographers expose their photograph onto a light-sensitive filmstrip or plate and then develop that into a negative.
 Using various processes and adjustments, the negative can then be printed multiple times and in different ways, resulting in a variety of photographic prints.

 In the realm of digital photography, the RAW file is the equivalent of the image stored on the film.
 Just like with a film negative, from the one RAW file, many different images can be rendered in the "post-processing" of the "digital darkroom".
-No matter how many different treatments the original negative (RAW file) is given, the RAW file is always available intact in its original state from which you can start from scratch again.
+No matter how many different treatments the original negative (RAW file) is given, the RAW file is always available intact in its original state, ready for you to start from scratch again.

 The other option in the modern digital photography world is to take your photos in jpeg format.
 The jpeg file can be compared to a developed print in the world of film photography.
 When you take a photo in jpeg format, your camera makes its own judgements about how the final print should look using what's known as an "algorithm" executed by the software in your camera or mobile phone.
 Essentially the software acts as developer and post-processor and comes up with a "print" for you.
 The "negative" of the original image with all its "raw" information is not retained.